alonitac/DevOpsBootcampUPES/tutorials/jenkins_build_and_deploy.md

       Click [here](https://github.com/settings/tokens/new?scopes=repo,read:user,user:email,write:repo_hook) to create a token with this scope.
    4. Enter `github` as the credentials **ID**.
    5. Click **Add**.
-8. Under **Branches to build** enter `main` as we want this pipeline to be triggered upon changes in branch main.
+10. Under **Branches to build** enter `main` as we want this pipeline to be triggered upon changes in branch main.
-9. Under **Script Path** write the path to your `Jenkinsfile` defining this pipeline.
+11. Under **Script Path** write the path to your `build.Jenkinsfile` defining this pipeline.
-10. **Save** the pipeline.
+12. **Save** the pipeline.
-11. Test the integration by add a [`sh` step](https://www.jenkins.io/doc/pipeline/tour/running-multiple-steps/#linux-bsd-and-mac-os) to the `Jenkinsfile`, commit & push and see the triggered job.
+13. Test the integration by add a [`sh` step](https://www.jenkins.io/doc/pipeline/tour/running-multiple-steps/#linux-bsd-and-mac-os) to the `build.Jenkinsfile`, commit & push and see the triggered job.

 ## The Build phase

 The Build stage specifies how should the code be built before it's ready to be deployed.
 In our case, we want to build a Docker image.
-Let's implement the Build stage in your Jenkinsfile, will build an app called "Yolo5".
+Let's implement the Build stage in your Jenkinsfile, will build the "Yolo5" app.

-1. The complete source code can be found under `14_yolo5_app`.
-Copy the app files into the Git repo you've just set in previous sections.
+1. The complete source code can be found under `projects/app_development_I/yolo5`.
+If you haven't done it before your docker project, copy the app files into your project Git repo.
 2. If you don't have yet, create a private registry in [ECR](https://console.aws.amazon.com/ecr/repositories) for the app.

-3. In the registry page, use the **View push commands** to implement a build step in your `Jenkinsfile`.
+3. In the registry page, use the **View push commands** to implement a build step in your `build.Jenkinsfile`.
 The step may be seen like:

 ```text
 stage('Build Yolo5 app') {